-Today, 11 January 2018, new Immigration Rules are brought into place with a large number of changes to the wording of the Tier 1 (Entrepreneur) rules.
+Today, 11 January 2018, new Immigration Rules are brought into place with a large number of changes to the wording of the Tier 1 Entrepreneur visa extension rules, including in relation to the job creation requirement.
 The Rules for Entrepreneurs have been restructured in their entirety, in what we — and presumably the Home Office — hope will make them easier to apply correctly.

 Some of the biggest changes in the wording apply to the Job Creation requirement affecting those applying for an extension of stay and for ILR.
-This requirement is one of the most complex within the rules and it is always important that any application is checked carefully against the requirements in force at the relevant time.
-This post will examine some of the key changes and what implications these may have for applicants.
+The job creation requirement is one of the most complex within the rules and it is always important that any application is checked carefully against the requirements in force at the relevant time.
+This post will examine some of the key changes in relation to the job creation requirement and what implications these may have for applicants.

 For the first time in a long history of writing these posts, there are some positive changes for applicants.

 - Applicants can apply to extend where jobs have not existed for 12 months since their last grant of leave, providing the job has existed for 12 months before the date of the application.

 This might apply where their extension application has taken a long time to be processed by the Home Office, such that when they come to apply for ILR after five years in the category, they have not had a full 12 month period since their last grant of leave.
 In the previous rules, the person would have had to wait until a full year had passed, but now will be able to apply at an earlier stage, subject to meeting other requirements at that time.
 This is a welcome change, particularly for individuals who have had their extension applications delayed by the Home Office.
 Now this no longer has to delay achieving settlement in the UK.